Review the basics of setting up your Gantt View.

 The chart will appear to the right of your columns and a divider splits the screen between grid columns and the Gantt chart.
 You can drag this divider right or left to widen the display of either section.

-- Click the Project Settings icon in the Gantt chart header to ensure the Gantt chart is using the correct columns for start and end date.
+- Click the gear icon to open Project Settings and make sure your Gantt chart is using the correct columns for start and end date.

 Adjust the Timeline Display